fdschneider/r_advanced/README.md

-Script for a cladd on advanced R programming
+Script for a class on advanced R programming
 ============================================

 This tutorial covers